Medical Missions & Outreach

 Frank Upchurch Medical Missions Scholarship

-Award Criteria: Students seeking a degree in osteopathic medicine; finds will offset travel and related expenses for students pursuing medical missions service as part of their medical training a the Campbell University School of Osteopathic Medicine.
+Award Criteria: Students seeking a degree in osteopathic medicine.
+Funds may offset travel and related expenses for students pursuing medical missions service as part of their medical training a the Campbell University School of Osteopathic Medicine.
 Student recipients shall be known as Frank Upchurch Medical Missions Scholars.

 Glenn and Joyce White Charitable Agency Medical Missions Scholarship*

-* These scholarships are available to graduate students in Campbell University’s College of Pharmacy and Health Sciences and School of Osteopathic Medicine.
-The Upchurch Scholarship is for osteopathic medical students only, and the other three scholarships are open to all health science graduate students.
+** These scholarships are available to graduate students in Campbell University’s College of Pharmacy and Health Sciences and School of Osteopathic Medicine.
+The Upchurch Scholarship is for osteopathic medical students only.

 How to Apply

 Current medical students who plan to participate in a medical mission trip are eligible to apply for endowed scholarship support.
-Two scholarship committees, one composed of representatives from all health sciences schools for IPE scholarships and one composed of Campbell Medicine faculty, will select the respective scholarship recipients.
-Scholarships may be applied to any Campbell Medicine-sponsored short-term international trip or international rotation during the academic year.
+A committee composed of representatives from both health sciences schools will select the respective scholarship recipients.
+Scholarships may be applied to any Campbell Medicine-sponsored short-term international mission trip during the academic year.

 • A cover letter (view rubric)